SELECTION OF QUESTIONS AND ANSWERS

 All I could think of was that my Sifu taught me this wonderful art with his beautiful and generous heart and I had simply allowed his guidance to flow through me to her.
 A thousand thank you's Sifu for giving me this wonderful gift.
 Watching the difference in Mrs. Lam's condition within a couple of minutes was a miracle in front of my face.

 While what you did for Mrs Lam was indeed miraculous, it was only a small aspect of your wide and deep healing abilities.
 You probably know this, but it is worthwhile to point it out to you so that you can, if and when you wish to, more readily use your abilities to save more lives and relieve more sufferings, especially regarding what many call in-curable diseases.
-This will be a fitting complement to the noble work Kay is doing.

 It is funny when we think of it.
 Many people think of saving the world when they don't have the abilities though they have good intentions.
 Some actually need help themselves.
 But there are many instructors and senior practitioners in our school who have these abilities but are not doing it for some legitimate reasons.